destitutus/bi3-lab7-2015/README.md

 BI3 LAB7
 =========

 Only for study!
-Don't use on production - code have SQL Injection
+Don't use in production code - it have SQL Injections